tweiss524/SF_Meter_Violations/README.md

 This project was completed in collaboration with Jeffrey Kuo, Tim Tantivilaisin, and Bryan Wang at the University of California, Berkeley, with guidance from Professor Thomas Bengtsson.

 The following paragraphs give a brief run-through of the contents of this repository.
-A more detailed verson of the steps is written in
+A more detailed version of the steps is written in
 [Detailed_Report.pdf](Detailed_Report.pdf).

 # Introduction